OrwellPuppy/Scrambly-Word-PhoneGap/README.md

 # Scrambly-Word-PhoneGap
-A quick word game developed for PhoneGap for Android.
+Scrambly Word is a quick puzzle game developed for Android with PhoneGap.
+Also works on the Web.